 For sustainable and affordable accommodations, check out Eco Lanta Hideaway Beach Resort, located in Long Beach.
 The resort’s Thai-style bungalows are constructed with eco-friendly materials and feature modern amenities such as air conditioning, an in-room refrigerator, and hot showers.

 The beach is just steps away, where you can relax or go snorkelling.
 The onsite ECO restaurant offers Thai and International dishes prepared with local ingredients.
 There is also a spa and wellness centre onsite for guests.

 Chiang Mai — Three Days

 Those looking for a responsible way to interact with elephants will find plenty of elephant sanctuaries in the area.
-We recommend Elephant Nature Park, Thailand’s best-known elephant rehabilitation center.
-It has won several awards for its commitment to rescuing and rehabilitating Thailand’s working elephants.
+We recommend Elephant Nature Park, Thailand’s best-known elephant rehabilitation centre.
+Elephant Nature Park has won several awards for its commitment to rescuing and rehabilitating Thailand’s working elephants.

 Chiang Mai also acts as a popular starting point for Hill Tribe treks, with many companies in town now offering eco-friendly trekking options that have minimal impact on the natural surroundings and local hill tribe communities that they visit.

 Unique Hotel In Chiang Mai

 Chiang Mai is teeming with beautiful, sustainable accommodation options.
 The Chai Lai Nature Reserve is perfect for people who love nature and escaping the crowds.
 The reserve prides itself on being the only accommodation option in Thailand where you can live with elephants.

 You’ll have your own glamping-style bungalow with handmade bamboo furniture, an authentic thatched roof, and bathrooms with open-air showers.
 Each bungalow has a private balcony with stunning views of the surrounding jungle.